Editor’s Note: This CRO research marketing infographic is part of our 25 part series.

 The Priority List – What To Test Next

-So now that you know the importance of doing your homework, research, testing and analysis… confused about what to test first?
+So now that you know the importance of doing your homework, research, testing and analysis… are you confused about what to test first?

 Fret no more.

-Create a priority list that’s ranked by certain parameters so you can put your first efforts toward things that need to most attention.
+Start by creating a list of what you want to test, and then prioritize them so you can put your first efforts toward the things that need the most attention.